Which houses in multiple occupation (HMOs) need a licence

 shares amenities, such as bathrooms, toilets and cooking facilities.

-National Mandatory Licences, if granted, are valid for five years.
+If granted, National Mandatory Licenses are valid for five years.

 Each licence can last up to a maximum of 5 years or until the scheme expires on 4 April 2027.